PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Introduction

-As the centralized and decentralized methods have a trade-off on accuracy, cost, and interpretability, etc., we look for an intermediate scheme to include these advantages without any trade-off.
-Specifically in contrast, the centralized method requires measurements from entire system, while the decentralized method only requires the PMU measurement at the interested bus.
-In this paper, we propose to use an intermittent approach that requires PMU measurements from the neighboring buses of the interested bus to calculate the proposed VCPI.
-This set up is known as distributed monitoring scheme as shown in Fig.~\ref{fig:cyber_physical_system}.
-In this scheme, the PMU measurement information at a bus in physical layer is communicated with its directly adjacent buses or areas via a transceiver in the cyber layer.
-Finally the processor embedded at each bus only uses its adjacent buses's voltage phasor measurements to compute the proposed VSI.
+As the centralized and decentralized methods have trade-offs between accuracy, cost, and interpretability, we are interested in an intermediate scheme to include these advantages without minimal trade-offs.
+Specifically, the centralized method requires measurements from the entire system, while the decentralized method only requires the PMU measurement on the bus of interest.
+In this paper, we propose to use an intermediate approach that requires PMU measurements from the neighboring buses of the interested bus to calculate the proposed VCPI.
+This set up is known as a distributed monitoring scheme, as shown in Fig.~\ref{fig:cyber_physical_system}.
+In this scheme, PMUs communicate their measurements at a bus in the physical layer with its adjacent buses via the cyber layer.
+The processor embedded at each bus only uses its adjacent buses' voltage phasor measurements to compute the proposed VCPI referred to as voltage stability index ({VSI}).

-Notably, this is a fair setup.
-For example, recently many distributed applications use these one-step communication architecture, including WAMPAC \cite{Domiguez11,Porco16}, load shedding \cite{Xu11, Xu18}, optimal power flow \cite{magnusson15}, economic dispatch \cite{Dorfler16}, transfer capability assessment \cite{Liu15}, and control techniques in microgrids \cite{Porco15,Wang17}.
-Even for VCPI, interested by our paper, \cite{Porco16} use such a distributed setup, where the Jacobian is used to calculate a sensitivity index in an iterative manner.
-Unfortunately, the advantage of the tradeoff between centralized method and the decentralized method is not utilized fully, making \cite{Porco16} suffer from $1$) non-interpretable nature of sensitivity based indices, $2$) increasing cost on computational time when iterations increase as the power system operating point gets closer to loadability boundary, $3$) theoretical flaw of assuming eigenvalues of the Jacobian to be non-negative while calculating the VCPI, e.g., invalid in the IEEE $300$-bus network.
+The structure of the power system in Fig. \ref{fig:cyber_physical_system} {is for a future grid communication architecture.
+Some of these communication advantages are robustness to cyber-attacks on the communication nodes, and improved reliability of communications due to shorter communication links \cite{baran1964distributed,wang14decentralized}.
+Hence it is highly desired to have a distributed communication architecture due to its various advantages in contrast to star/centralized architecture.} Hence it has been of interest in the community recently for distributed implementation of various applications.
+For example, WAMPAC \cite{Domiguez11,Porco16,weng2016distributed}, load shedding \cite{Xu11, Xu18}, optimal power flow \cite{magnusson15}, economic dispatch \cite{Dorfler16}, transfer capability assessment \cite{Liu15}, and control techniques in microgrids \cite{Porco15,Wang17}.
+Even for VCPI, \cite{Porco16} uses such a distributed communication setup, where the Jacobian is used to calculate a sensitivity index iteratively.
+Unfortunately, the advantage of the trade-off between centralized method and the decentralized method is not utilized fully, making \cite{Porco16} suffer from $1$) necessity for PMUs to cover all buses, $2$) increasing computational time as the power system operating point gets closer to critical loading, $3$) non-interpretable nature of the index, $4$) theoretical flaw of assuming eigenvalues of the Jacobian to be non-negative (invalid in the IEEE $300$-bus network).